zilishen/documentation/content/nms/installation/kubernetes/deploy-api-connectivity-manager.md

 ## Push Image to Private Registry {#push-image-private-docker-repo}

+{{<note>}}To complete the steps in this section, you need an [externally-accessible private Docker registry](https://docs.docker.com/registry/deploying/) to push the container images to.{{</note>}}

-After loading the Docker image, you can now tag and push the image to your private Docker registry.
+To push the Docker images to your private registry, take the following steps:

 - Replace `<my-docker-registry:port>` with your private Docker registry and port (if needed).